neicnordic/ganeti-os-nocloud/README.md

 ## Synopsis

-This is a [cloud-init][] OS definition for [Ganeti][].
-It injects the meta-data and user-data directly into file system of the target host, to be picked up by the [NoCloud][] data source.

-This currently does not work with Rocky 9 cloud images.
-We have a solution/workaround to be committed soon which will require attaching an generated ISO image on first boot via command line options.

-There are plans from the Ganeti project to develop two new providers:

-  * [instance-simpleimage][] will deploy a fixed image.
-  * [instance-cloudimage][] will deploy a cloud-init image using metad.

-The latter should provide an attractive alternative to the current provider when available.
+This is a fork of (neicnordic's)[https://github.com/neicnordic/ganeti-os-nocloud] .
+It strives to follow the implementation of the original as well as the guidelines listed in [instance-cloudimage][],  with a few important exceptions:

+* Uses cloud-init config-drive exclusively.
+There are no attempts to mount/inject data into the filesystem.
+* Does not handle config-drive creation.
+The create script accepts a path to the config-drive, but it doesn't set up or validate the config-drive in any way.
+This is akin to cloud provisioning.

 ## Usage
+TBA

 ### Preparation